dsbowen/hemlock/docs_md/tutorial/navigate.md

  T = terminal page
 ```

+You can add navigate functions to a branch or page by setting its `navigate` attribute or passing a `navigate` argument to its constructor.
+Navigate functions bring participants to a new branch when they have completed the branch or page to which the navigate function belongs.

+### Code explanation

 Unlike validate, submit, and compile functions, there are no prebuilt navigate functions.
-We register a custom navigate function with the `@Navigate.register` decorator.
-The navigate function takes an 'origin' branch or page as its first argument (in this case, the branch returned by `start`).
+We register a custom navigate function with the `@N.register` decorator.
+The navigate function takes the start branch (the branch returned by `start`) as its first argument.
+In general, navigate functions take an 'origin' branch or page as their first argument.
 Navigate functions return a `Branch` object.

-After registering `end` as a navigate function, `Navigate.end` adds the navigate function to a branch or page, then returns the branch or page to which it was added.
-Once the participant reaches the end of the branch returned by `start`, they are brought to the branch returned by `end`.

 `part.view_nav()` prints the participant's 'branch stack'.
 Right now the participant is on the branch created by `start`.
 Let's make our test participant navigate forward and view the navigation again: